Introduction to the Enemy: Plot and style

-The film presents the experiences of Fonda, Hayden, and their infant son Troy as they traveled throughout Vietnam in the spring of 1974 – after U.S. military involvement had largely ended but before the ultimate end of the war.
+The film was billed as a travelogue that presents the experiences of Fonda, Hayden, and their infant son Troy as they traveled throughout Vietnam in the spring of 1974 – after U.S. military involvement had largely ended but before the ultimate end of the war.
+It was, however, widely recognized as North Vietnamese propaganda, especially given Fonda and Hayden's long history of helping Norh Vietnam produce and disseminate propaganda, including Radio Hanoi broadcasts.
 Their journey goes from the capital city Hanoi in the North through the demilitarized zone down to Quang Tri province in the South.
 The trip was deemed "a tour in support of the Vietnamese people", and the film was intended to show the universality of human lives among "the enemy" in the Vietnam War.

-The film largely avoids dramatic details of war and politics and instead focuses more on the day-to-day lives of average people.
+The film does not directly address the details of war and politics and instead focuses more on the day-to-day lives of average people.
 Fonda and Hayden visit farmers, doctors, artists, soldiers, trade unionists, and even fellow actors and filmmakers in a Hanoi movie studio.
-One of the key points that it attempts to express is that the Vietnamese people did not hold American people in contempt as a result of the decade-long Vietnam War, always distinguishing between people and their governments.
-Fonda described the message of the film as one of peace and unity.
+In Fonda's opinion, the Vietnamese people did not hold the American people in contempt as a result of the decade-long Vietnam War, always distinguishing between people and their governments.
+Fonda described the message of the film, as one of peace and unity.
 She noted that, while American involvement in Vietnam had officially ended in 1973, the film helped to raise much-needed awareness of American culpability and the ongoing struggle of the Vietnamese.

 Critics noted its gentle and unhurried style: Nora Sayre described it as a "quiet, moving film", while Molly Haskell praised it as endearingly modest in its approach, "a tiny jewel of a film".
 Fonda herself calls the film "slow-moving" but intentionally so, mimicking as it does the traditional pace of daily life in Vietnam.

 Still, at least one scene breaks the languidity with a shock.
 An undetected landmine exploded during production, killing a nearby man offscreen as cameras rolled.
 Wexler captured Fonda's horrified reaction, and this was left in the final cut.
 She later described the moment as possibly the most powerful in the entire film, remarking with irony: "How many times as an actress I was paid to cry...."